IBM-Bluemix-Docs/ComposeForMongoDB/connecting-external.md

 If you're looking for languages that are not see covered here, try the [MongoDB.org Driver List](http://www.mongodb.org/display/DOCS/Drivers).
 {: tip}

+## Certificates

+All {{site.data.keyword.composeForMongoDB_full}} have TLS/SSL enabled and are issued Let's Encrypt certificates.
+CA-backed certificates are often supported by environments without any extra configuration steps.
+For the applications or drivers that don't have CA certificate support, see the [Let's Encrypt Certificates page](./connecting-certificates.html) and consult the specific language and driver documentation.

 ## Go / Golang